 China, Russia, Kazakhstan, Ukraine and and several other eastern european countries are big exporters of buckwheat.
 There are certainly good prices to be found, but they are typically not produced using the same high standards practiced in the USA.

-Manufacturers of buckwheat pillows that utilize imported buckwheat hulls will often market their hulls as having been “roasted.”
+Manufacturers of buckwheat pillows that utilize imported buckwheat hulls will sometimes market their hulls as having been “roasted.”
 This term refers to a process required by the US government to remove any potential contaminants the product might contain prior to being distributed to American markets; it prevents the spread of plant pests and diseases.
 The hulls are subjected to high heat.
 This process unfortunately eliminates some moisture content, making the hulls a bit more brittle, dusty and prone to flattening out.

 Bulk Buckwheat Hulls – Sample #1

 I ordered our first sample buckwheat hulls thinking that they’d be perfect.
-They were certified organic and very cheap!
-When they arrived in the mail my high hopes were dashed.
-The hulls were all crushed flat and broken into many small pieces.
+They were certified organic and a good price!
+When they arrived in the mail, they weren’t quite what I’d hoped.
+The hulls weren’t intact and were crushed into small pieces.

 - Using this type of hull will result in a pillow that doesn’t hold its shape as well as it could.
 The flattened hulls have lost much of their rough edges; they do not grip one another as well as intact ones do.

 - There’s much less space between the buckwheat hulls when they’ve been crushed flat.
 The benefit of air circulation (and a cool pillow) is diminished.

 - When crushed, buckwheat hulls, especially if they’re very dry, will break into very small pieces, creating dust.
-Even with air-cleaning, significant amounts of dust can remain with the larger pieces of buckwheat hulls.
+Even with vacuum-cleaning, dust can remain with the larger pieces of buckwheat hulls.
 These small pieces can work their way through a thin pillowcase and make a mess.

 - Buckwheat hull pillows are not light.
 Flattened hulls are more dense than intact ones and will increase the weight your already hefty pillow.

-It’s our belief that intact hulls are far superior, but there are two distinct, albeit small, advantages to crushed buckwheat hulls:
+It’s our belief that intact hulls are superior, but there are two distinct, albeit small, advantages to crushed buckwheat hulls:

 - They will make less noise when the pillow is moved.